Ahmedsaed/100-days-of-code/Readme.md

 ### Day 21: July 15, 2022
 **Progress:**

-- Completed week 5 and 6 of It for Automation
+- Completed week 5 and 6 in course 1 of It for Automation

 **Thoughts:** very excited to finish this specialization